 Additional causes of mouth breathing include enlarged adenoids, allergies that cause blocked nasal passages, or systemic bodily inflammation, resulting from a diet lacking in nutrients or toxic overload in the body.
-An upper respiratory infection – your child’s common col-md-6d or sinus infection – can cause this as a temporary symptom but this typically will resolve itself as the illness passes.
+An upper respiratory infection – your child’s common cold or sinus infection – can cause this as a temporary symptom but this typically will resolve itself as the illness passes.

 The most common signs that your child is a mouth breather include: